apocalyptech/swh2save/README.md

 [SteamWorld Heist II](https://store.steampowered.com/app/2396240) from Thunderful Development.

-At time of writing, as the disclaimer above mentions, it is pre-alpha and can't do much.
-As such, I will *not* be including usage instructions and the like, though if you're familiar enough with running Python stuff from commandline, feel free to give it a go!
-Keep in mind that functionality is currently quite limited.
+Given the early state of development, and the fact that I'm still not completely sure about it consistently generating valid saves, I'm not including any usage instructions at the moment.
+If you're familiar enough with running Python stuff from commandline, though, feel free to give it a go!

+At time of writing, here's the stuff you can edit:
+- Water (money)
+- Fragments
+- Upgrades:
+  - Sub Upgrade panel
+  - Job Upgrade panel
+  - Various other item-based upgrades (sub dive/ram, etc)
+  - *(Personal Upgrades aren't in yet!)*
+- Inventory
+  - Weapons
+  - Equippable Gear
+  - Sub Equipment
+  - Key Items
+  - Hats!

+I may not be the best at keeping this README updated while still in development, so it's possible there'll be more stuff by the time you read this.

 WARNING
 =======